Constantor/complex-numbers/README.md

   - get module (absolute) of complex number

 ### How to use
 Include the class file in your code.
 Than you need create as many numbers as you need.
-Complex numbers in the class have the form a*i+b, where a and b is real and i is imaginary unit.
+Complex numbers in the class have the form a+b*i, where a and b is real and i is imaginary unit.
 To create complex number use code like this:
 ```php
 ...
 $complexNumber1 = new complexNumber($a, $b);